methodphoto/themincricketclub/2023/st-annes-allstars.md

 ---
 layout: default
-title: St Anne's Allstars
+title: Stowting
 us: The Min
-game: The Min v St Anne's Allstars
+game: Stowting v The Min
-location: King George's Playing Fields, Merton
+location: Dawes Field
-date: 25/06/2023
+date: 04/06/2023
-report: The Min won the toss and inserted St Anne's who made 169 for .
-The Min replied with 130 for 9 wkts (all out)
+report: Stowting won the toss in a 35 over game and inserted the Min who made 120 for 9 wkts (all out) in 31.4 overs.
+Stowting replied with 123 for 2 in 23.4 overs.
-result: St Anne's Allstars won by 8 runs
+result: Stowting won by 8 wkts
-next: blagdon-hill
+next: frensham
 parent: 2023 Fixtures
 ---

 {% include matchDetails %}

-## {{page.title}} Innings
+## {{page.us}} Innings

 | Batsman | Dismissal | | Runs |
 |:---|:---|---|---:|